Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 >>![zimbra](images/zimbra_redirection03.png){.thumbnail .w-500}
 >>

-For more details on using Zimbra webmail, please read our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra) .
+For more details on using Zimbra webmail, please read our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra).

 ### Alias <a name="alias"></a>

-Creating an alias for your email address allows you to provide a “mask” address to your contacts, without having to provide your personal email address to the sender.
+Alias addresses for your email account allow you to keep your account's email address private.
+You can disclose alias addresses to your contacts and emails sent to these addresses will then be redirected to your email account.

 You can create an alias in the [OVHcloud Control Panel](/links/manager).
 Click on the steps below: